vertmaks/goit-js-hw-11/README.md

-# goit-js-hw-10
+# goit-js-hw-11
-HW 10.
-Async JS and promises.
+JS HW 11.
+HTTP requests and interaction with the backend